Its-utsav/the-javascript-typescript/Namaste-JavaScript/05-pure-basics-of-js/08-event-loop.md

    2. Always running and do its job
 2. Are only asynchronous web API call backs are registered in the web API environment?
    1. Yes , Only the asynchronous callback registered in the web API environment.
-   2. synchronous callback functions like what we pass inside map, filter, and reduce aren't registered in the Web API environment
+   2. synchronous callback functions like what we pass inside `map`, `filter`, and `reduce` aren't registered in the Web API environment
 3. Does the web API environment stores only the callback function and pushes the same callback to queue/microtask queue ?
    1. Yes, the callback functions are stored, and a reference is scheduled in the queues.
    2. Moreover, in the case of event listeners(for example click handlers), the original call backs stay in the web API environment forever, that's why it's advised to explicitly remove the listeners when not in use so that the garbage collector does its job.
 4. How does it matter if we delay for setTimeout would be 0ms.
 Then callback will move to queue without any wait?
-   1. No, there are trust issues with setTimeout() 😅.
+   1. No, there are trust issues with `setTimeout()` 😅.
 The callback function needs to wait until the Call Stack is empty.
-   2. So the 0 millisecond callback might have to wait for 100ms also if the stack is busy.
+   2. So the 0 millisecond callback might have to wait for 100 millisecond also if the stack is busy.
+   3. Other answer `setTimeout()` is asynchronous task so it always go in `Callback Queue` than with allowance of `Event Loop` `setTimeout()` function callback added into the callstack.